We are a 501(c)(3) non-

 Press Play button to begin!

 Item . . .
-Roxy, mom to the Flintstone Pups adopted out in August, is now being treated for heartworm.
-Per usual treatment, a month at least of crate rest for Roxy, but she deserves the rest.
+Roxy, mom to the Flintstone Pups who were all adopted in August, is now being treated for heartworm.
+Per usual treatment, a month at least of crate rest for Roxy, but she’s earned the rest.

 Item . . .
 Eliot & Copper.
 The six year old brothers are undergoing their second round of heartworm treatment and crate rest.
 We’re looking at the later part of September for their return to duty.